mendix/docs/content/refguide/javascript-actions.md

 ![parameter code](attachments/javascript-actions/parameter-code.png)

-Use categories to keep parameters apart in a [JavaScript Action Call](javascript-action-call).
-Categories are useful for making logical groups of parameters when your project has several parameters.
-If you do not specify a category, the parameter will appear in the **Input** group.
 You will see a parameter's category, parameter name, and description in the **Call JavaScript Action** dialog window after double-clicking its activity in your nanoflow:

 ![call javascript action dialog](attachments/javascript-actions/call-js-action-dialog.png)